Winged Pilot

 The tropical easterly jet stream is Seen over India from June to August and disappears by September.

-#12.
-The TJ is located over Indian, approximately at a height of
+#20.
+The TJ is located over the Indian Peninsula, approximately at

 Subtropical Jet Stream (STJ):